You are invited to the 2019 energy storage workshop!

-April 8-9: The meeting for the Strategic Options for Integrating Emerging Technologies and Distributed Energy Resources Interest Group (SOIG) will explore new and existing energy storage technologies from a techno-economic forecasting perspective, including topics such as what does the grid need, and how low can the cost of energy storage go?
+The Strategic Options for Integrating Emerging Technologies and Distributed Energy Resources Interest Group (SOIG) Meeting will explore new and existing energy storage technologies from a techno-economic forecasting perspective, including topics such as what does the grid need, and how low can the cost of energy storage go?

-April 10: The joint workshop will delve into the use cases for generation, transmission, and distribution; the value proposition for energy storage via the stacking of benefits; and a comparison of battery chemistries.
+The Energy Storage Workshop will delve into the use cases for generation, transmission, and distribution; the value proposition for energy storage via the stacking of benefits; and a comparison of battery chemistries.

-April 11-12: The meeting for the Thermal Generation Interest Group (TGIG) will discuss the impacts of cycling on the operation & maintenance and the performance of thermal units, as well as the role that utility-scale energy storage technologies can play in mitigating such impacts.
+The Thermal Generation Interest Group (TGIG) Meeting will discuss the impacts of cycling on the operation & maintenance and the performance of thermal units, as well as the role that utility-scale energy storage technologies can play in mitigating such impacts.

 About SOIG & TGIG